kocesat/timeksbe/README.md

 # Introduction
 TIMEKS is a group of software that helps teams manage their tasks, issues in a customizable way.
-Basically it can be said that it aims to be a Jira Software open source alternative.
+Simply, it aims to be a Jira Software open source alternative.

 # Getting Started